Sophie-Williams/pserverCMSFull/doc/centos-setup/INDEX.md

 ## PServerCMS-DB

 For the PServerCMS you need a DBMS as example mysql or mssql, we recommend to use mysql (mariaDB).
-A install guide you can find here [digitalocean](https://www.digitalocean.com/community/tutorials/how-to-install-mariadb-on-centos-7).
+You can find a install guide @ [digitalocean](https://www.digitalocean.com/community/tutorials/how-to-install-mariadb-on-centos-7).

-As mysql client you can use [heidisql](http://www.heidisql.com/) with this [guide](http://www.heidisql.com/help.php) for the connection.
+As mysql client you can use [heidisql](http://www.heidisql.com/), with this [guide](http://www.heidisql.com/help.php) for the connection.

 ## Configuration